4 Tips To Help You Save Money For Your Raya Shopping

 1. Compare, compare, compare!

-While crowds used to pack shopping malls and Ramadan bazaars in search of bargains in the past, this year we all must adjust to preparing for Raya in a different way.
+In these new normal times, we all must adjust to preparing for Raya in a different way.
 But whether you used to go on Raya shopping sprees in town or look for deals online, the first thing you need to do is compare prices.

 Make sure to compare the prices for each store and find the best deal for your money.
 More than ever this year, most of this information is available online – so you don’t even have to move from your couch.